vgurianov/uml-sp/docs/tutorial.md

 Run StarUML editor.
 Apply UML2 SP approach (Fig.1):
 <p><img src="images/Start_1.png" alt="" /></p>
 Figure 1.
 A selection of approach<br/>

 or created new project.
 Main work areas see Fig.2.
 <p><img src="images/Start_2.png" alt="" /></p>
 Figure 2.
 Main window StarUML for UML2 SP approach

 Save your project.
-## 1. Define goals of modeling and requirements to simulator
+## 1. Determination of modeling objectives and requirements to software of simulation
 In UML2 SP this step is a *Requirement* workflow.
 A Use-Case model is an artefact of *Requirement* workflow.

-**Goal:** What will Mr. Brown answer?<br/>
+**Objective:** What will Mr. Brown answer?<br/>
 **Plan of experiment:** Observe Mr. Brown and Mr. Goldsmith dialog.<br/><br/>
-Go "SP UseCase" tab and draw Use Case diagram .<br>
+Go "UseCase" tab and draw Use Case diagram .<br>
 <p><img src="UseCase.png" alt="" /></p>
-A *Use-Case model* define the functional requirements of the simulator: system must do "Prepare","Step" and "Visualize".
+A *Use-Case model* define the functional requirements of the software of simulation: system must do "Prepare","Step" and "Visualize".</p>
+Use-case must be accurately describe.
+A main use-case is "Step" use-case.
+**Description:** Interlocutor listen to the speaker.
+Interlocutor ponder a message.
+Interlocutor give answer.</p>
+We recommend use a semi-formal description, i.e. specification of use-case (see *UML2 SP Application guide*).

 ## 2. Conceptual modeling
-Analysis model is main part of a simulation model.<br/>
 In UML2 SP this step is an *Analysis* workflow.
 An *Analysis model* is an artefact of *Analysis* workflow.<br/><br/>

 ### 2.1.
-Apply "Simulation" pattern
+Apply "Simulator" pattern
-Select "SP Class diagram" tab, in main menu select option  "Tool" and next option "Apply Patterns".
+Select "ClassDiagram" tab, in main menu select option  "Tool" and next option "Apply Patterns".
 In new window select folder "UML2SP" and Simulator pattern.<br/>
 <p><img src="images/SimulatorPattern_1.png" alt="" /></p><br/>
 Apply pattern:
 <p><img src="images/SimulatorPattern_2.png" alt="" /></p>